oxidize-rb/rb-sys/book/src/getting-started.md

    ```

 This will create a new gem in the `my_gem_name` directory.
 Firstly, open up `my_gem_name.gemspec` in your text editor
 and make sure you update all fields that contain `TODO`.
-Inside the directly, you should now have a fully working Rust
+Inside the directory, you should now have a fully working Rust
 gem.

 > **💡 Tip:** [Join the Slack channel][slack] to ask questions and get help from the community!